StochLab/PEPC/README.md

-### Data-Driven Physics Embedded Dynamics with Predictive Control and Reinforcement Learning for Quadrupeds
+### Neural Predictive Control using Lagrangian Neural Networks for Quadruped Locomotion